tomjn/WordPress-The-Right-Way/en/post_types/README.md

 If a file is uploaded whilst editing a post (rather than in the Media Library itself), it's `post_parent` field is set to that of the post.

-WordPress generates and saves resized versions of the original at the time of upload, for better performance.
+WordPress generates and saves resized versions of the original at the time of upload for better performance.
 They can be cropped and manipulated independently and the dimensions and filenames are stored in the attachment postmeta.

 The default image sizes are configured in Dashboard > Settings > Media.
 If you need more, you can use [add_image_size](http://codex.wordpress.org/Function_Reference/add_image_size) and also control cropping.
 You can request a specific size of image using the attachment ID and the image size name (e.g. 'medium', 'large'.)